browserengineering/book/book/forms.md

 Third, we need to find the form containing our button.
 That can happen inside `submit_form`:[^3]

+[^3]: Fun fact: HTML standardizes the `form` attribute for input
+    elements, which in principle allows an input element to be outside the form it is supposed to be submitted with.
+But no browser implements that.

 ``` {.python}
 def submit_form(self, elt):
     while elt and elt.tag != 'form':